rrovetto/Orbital-Space-Ontology-Project/README.md

 * **This project needs support**: sponsors, formal collaborations, technical experts, and work or study opportunities for the author.
 See the CONTRIBUTING page about the needs of the project.

 ## Summary
-This on-going project consists of developing a living domain reference ontology (knowledge model), and ontology suite for astronautics (spaceflight), the orbital space environemnt, and space situational awareness (SSA), here collectively called the 'orbital space domain' or 'space domain'.
+This on-going project consists of developing a living domain reference ontology (knowledge model), and ontology suite for astronautics (spaceflight), the orbital space environemnt, and space situational awareness (SSA), and space traffic management (STM) here collectively called the 'orbital space domain' or 'space domain'.
 It is neutral with respect to sector (civil, gov't, mil, etc.), but tailored models can be built for a given actor or sector (please contact author).
 The ontologies will provide formal representaitons of  phenomena such as orbits, orbital knowledge, spacecraft, orbital debris, spacecraft maneuvers, orbital events, observational and other SSA data, spaceflight missions (and their space systems, ground systems, phases, objectives, etc.), as well as space traffic management and space policy concepts.
-These, and related, entities will be grouped into modular ontologies the whole of which may be merged into a single space domain ontology file.
-Together this will form a unified knowledge model of the target domain, providing knowledge representation, metadata, vocabularies, and ontologies for astronautics.
+These, and related, entities will be grouped into modular ontologies the whole of which may be merged into a single master ontology file.
+Together this is intended to form a unified knowledge model of the target domain, providing a semantic layer for data, and providing knowledge representation, metadata elements, vocabularies, and ontologies for astronautics and SSA.

 ## Purpose
 * To support spaceflight and space situational awareness